derrickburns/periodic-table/README.md

 Deliberately relax strong consistency or ordering constraints, but only within documented bounds, to improve performance, availability, or concurrency.

 **Example:** Bayou lets mobile clients update replicas while disconnected, guaranteeing eventual convergence when replicas reconnect, trading strict consistency for offline availability \[38].

+🟥 **De – Deterministic Execution**

+Design systems to produce the same observable behavior given the same inputs.
+Improves reproducibility, auditing, and fault recovery.

+**Example:**  Systems like ReVirt and ODR use deterministic execution to enable replay-based debugging and intrusion analysis \[54].

+🟥 Cd – Crash-Only DesignTreat crashes as a normal mode of recovery.
+Eliminate explicit shutdown paths and design for instant restart.
+This simplifies error handling and improves resilience.Example: Systems like the Google File System and Crash-Only Software treat process death as routine, relying on restart rather than intricate cleanup [51]

 ## 🟫 Group 8: Security